As an Amazon Associate I earn from qualifying purchases.

-While I couldn’t find anyone near the weight capacity that had actually ridden this scooter there were several people in the 3-400 pound range (and up to 6’9″) that rode this scooter and reported that it felt rock solid to them!
+While I couldn’t find anyone near the weight capacity that had actually ridden this scooter, there were several people in the 3-400 pound range (and up to 6’9″) that rode this scooter and reported that it felt rock solid to them!

 Best Kick Scooter for Commuting Long Distances

 If you need to commute lost distances on roads or really crappy sidewalks then the Schwinn Shuffle may very well be your best option.
 It’s monster bike-tires will roll over everything except yetis and large boulders.
 What’s more, the tires are pneumatic so you’ll experience a smooth and comfortable ride.
-Also, this “scooter” features hand brakes so, if you’re used to biking, you won’t be stomping around at the back of your scooter trying to find the foot brake.
+Also, this “scooter” features hand brakes, so if you’re used to biking, you won’t be stomping around at the back of your scooter trying to find the foot brake.

-At this point I’m left wondering, is this a big wheel scooter or just a strange bike?
+At this point, I’m left wondering… is this a big wheel scooter or just a strange bike?
 Wouldn’t bikes for heavy people be more comfortable?
-Either way, this thing has a 200-pound weight capacity and, if you want to commute long distances on a leg driven scooter, you’ll have to have it!
+Either way, this thing has a 200-pound weight capacity, and if you want to commute long distances on a leg driven scooter, you’ll have to have it!

 Portable Kick Scooter for Adults on a Budget

 If the scooters so far have been a bit too serious for your taste, you’re in luck.
-Maybe all you is something to get around on during the weekend or cruise to the park with your kids.
-If so, then the MacWheel scooter is the one you need.
+Maybe all you need is something to get around on during the weekend or cruise to the park with your kids.
+If so, then the Hikole scooter is the one you need.
 It has several beneficial features that not only make it adult-friendly, but also very beginner-friendly!